In This Article

 Product management really is a diverse role.
 Generally speaking, a Product Manager will have knowledge of business, marketing, data analysis and technology, plus excellent communication and organisational skills.
 Essentially, the ideal PM will have a solid mix of technical, business and human skills.

 Delving a little deeper, product management requires being able to think strategically, having a good dose of business acumen, and being able to manage complex projects and processes.
 This means anyone who has worked in business analytics, marketing, or engineering, for instance, or has people and project management skills, will have honed some of the essential skills needed for the role.
-Similarly, those who have worked in customer-facing roles, such as in retail, sales, and customer service, and design-related disciplines such as UX, will already have the user-centric mindset of a Product Manager.
+Similarly, those who have worked in customer-facing roles, such as in retail, sales, and customer service, and design-related disciplines such as UX/UI, will already have the user-centric mindset of a Product Manager.

 Product School, a Silicon Valley company specialising in product management, recently published their third annual Future of Product Management report.
 They surveyed 5,000 Product Managers to get to the heart of what it means to work in this field and found that while Product Managers were once largely drawn from tech backgrounds, this is no longer the case.
 In fact, it’s reported that the most successful Product Managers don’t come from any one specific background.
 Instead, their success in the role comes from their ability to draw on their transferrable skills and approach problems with varying perspectives.